microsoft/api-guidelines/azure/Guidelines.md

 The Azure REST API guidelines are an extension of the [Microsoft REST API guidelines][1].
 Readers of this document are assumed to be also reading the [Microsoft REST API guidelines][1] and be familiar with them.
 Azure guidance is a superset of the Microsoft API guidelines and services should follow them *except* where this document outlines specific differences or exceptions to those guidelines.
 This document does contain additional Azure-specific guidance and additional details.
 While these guidelines represent and codify many years of experience building high performant, scalable cloud services on Azure, they are generally applicable to all APIs.
 Technology and software is constantly changing and evolving, and as such, this is intended to be a living document.
 We welcome and encourage new ideas, input and discussion.

-<span style="color:red">TODO: Add sentence on how to contribute, e.g. PRs, GH discussions, etc. </span>
+<span style="color:red; font-size:large">TODO: Add sentence on how to contribute, e.g. PRs, GH discussions, etc. </span>

 Developing a new service requires the development of at least 1 (management plane) API and potentially one or more additional (data plane) APIs.
 When reviewing v1 service APIs, we see common advice provided during the review.
 > A **management plane** API is implemented through the Azure Resource Manager (ARM) and is used by subscription administrators.
 A **data plane** API is used by developers to implement applications.
 Rarely, a subset of operations may be useful to both administrators and users, in which case it should appear in both APIs.
 Although the best practices and patterns described in this document apply to all REST APIs, they are especially important for **data plane** services because it is the primary interface for developers using your service.